brianrkleis/brianrkleis/README.md

 <h1>Hey, I'm Brian :D</h1>

-- 🔭 I’m currently working on SoftExpert - Software for Excellence | Atualmente estou trabalhando na SoftExpert - Software for Excellence
+- 🔭 I’m currently working on SoftExpert - Software for Excellence
-- 🌱 I’m currently learning CI/CD, Git, Kubernetes, IoC and DevOps | Atualmente estou aprendendo CI/CD, Git, Kubernetes, IoC and DevOps
+- 🌱 I’m currently learning CI/CD, Git, Kubernetes, IoC and DevOps
 - I'm a Software Engeneering student at Universidade Católica de Santa Catarina, Joinville.
 I'm looking to growing up as a professional and as a person, so I'm always studying and improving my knowledges.
 Trying to never be stuck or frozen, always doing something somewhere.
 <div>
   <a href="https://github.com/brianrkleis">